 The COVID-19 pandemic continued to affect businesses through irregular and unpredictable forced closures as it had in 2020.
-In addition, businesses also had to contend with the knock-on effects of the pandemic.
+In addition, companies also had to contend with the knock-on effects of the pandemic.
 Supply chain disruptions caused shortages and forced many retailers to adjust their shipping and delivery timelines.
 Temporary closures at some of Canada’s biggest shipping ports caused by the massive flooding in British Columbia only exacerbated the issue.

 Consumer shopping habits shifted in some predictable ways—more online shopping, for example—and in some unpredictable ways.
 Businesses have had to adapt quickly by adopting new technologies, new strategies and aggressively augmenting their omnichannel capabilities.

 While it might sound—and feel—like the world flipped upside-down in 2021, the change has primarily been for the better.
 Businesses that embraced the changing retail landscape in 2021 were able to streamline and expand their operations, grow their digital presence, and reach new markets.
 For those businesses, the change was all good news—and the proof was in the profits.

 With new variants of the SARS-CoV-2 virus cropping up late in 2021, it seems unlikely that 2022 will be any less chaotic than its preceding two years.
 While the retail seas might not be getting any calmer, smooth seas never did make for good sailors… or captains of retail.
 Chart a course ahead to treasure islands with these trends in retail.

 There’s nothing necessarily new about social commerce—the practice of shopping and buying online through social media platforms has been around since at least 2005—but the trend is catching on.
 The pandemic made businesses and consumers far more comfortable with online shopping, and social media is a natural expansion.